tom-the-magnus/OLD-tom-the-magnus-portfolio-site/_posts/2023-05-01-comprehensions.md

 What does this mean? **It means that very often you can work around making a dictionary comprehension by converting the dictionary values to a list.**

-That said, there are going to be times when that is not possible and you will have to write a comprehension for the dictionary itself.
-The syntax to overall pretty similar:
+Still, there are going to be times when that is not possible and you will have to write a comprehension for the dictionary itself.
+The syntax for this pretty similar to list comprehensions:

 ```
 dict_variable = {key:value for (key,value) in dictonary.items()}